If you've bought a council flat or maisonette, either directly through the right to buy scheme or from a previous owner, you're a council leaseholder.

 See pay your service charge for different ways to pay your service charge.

 If you're concerned or unsure, see advice on service charges for leaseholders.

-If you have any questions about your service charge, please contact Right to Buy and Leasehold Services on 0117 922 2200 (option 4) or email email@example.com.
+If you have any questions about your service charge, please contact Right to Buy and Leasehold Services on 0117 922 2200 (option 2, then option 5) or email email@example.com.